aintelope/biological-compatibility-benchmarks/README.md

 **Attribution Requirement**: If you use this benchmark suite, please cite the source as follows:

 Roland Pihlakas and Joel Pyykkö.
-From homeostasis to resource sharing: Biologically and economically compatible multi-objective multi-agent AI safety benchmarks.
+From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent AI safety benchmarks.
 Arxiv, a working paper, September 2024 (https://arxiv.org/abs/2410.00081).

 **Use of Entire Suite**: We encourage the inclusion of the entire benchmark suite in derivative works to maintain the integrity and comprehensiveness of AI safety assessments.

-For more details, see the [LICENSE.txt](LICENSE.txt) and [AUTHORS.txt](AUTHORS.txt) files.
+For more details, see the [LICENSE.txt](LICENSE.txt) and [AUTHORS.md](AUTHORS.md) files.